hitoshi-watase/sercrod/docs/reference/directives/events.md

    - `.noupdate`
      - Suppresses host re-rendering after the handler, even if the event type would normally trigger an update.

-   These flags affect only Nablla’s internal “should we update the host?” decision.
+   These flags affect only Sercrod’s internal “should we update the host?” decision.
    They do not change event propagation, default behavior, or listener options.

 Examples: